 From 2001-2003, Miller served as an assistant coach at Blessed Trinity High School in Roswell, GA.
 As an assistant at South Gwinnett High School from 2004-2006, Miller helped lead the team to two state tournament appearances.
 In 2004, they were ranked as high as #2 in USA Today and played in two nationally televised games.
 Their star player, Lou Williams, now plays with the Los Angeles Clippers.
 Nine other players from that team went on to play collegiate ball.

 During the 2006-2007 campaign, Miller coached at Norcross High School.
 They featured five Division I signees and concluded the season with the 5A State Championship, a 29-3 record, and ranked #12 by USA Today.
-While at Norcross, Miller had the opportunity to work with NBA Lottery Pick Al-Farouq Aminu of the Portland Trailblazers and Gani Lawal who was drafted by the Phoenix Suns.
+While at Norcross, Miller had the opportunity to work with NBA Lottery Pick Al-Farouq Aminu of the Orlando Magic and Gani Lawal who was drafted by the Phoenix Suns.
+During the summer of 2007, Miller worked at the Kobe Bryant NIKE Skills Academy in Santa Ana, CA at Mater Dei High School that featured the 20 of the top high school guards in the country along with 10 of the top collegiate guards.

 Miller spent the 2008 season at Georgia State University in Atlanta, Georgia where he worked under 2001 Naismith Coach of the Year, Rod Barnes.
 In August of 2009, Miller completed a Skill Development Certification Class in Orlando, Florida taught by NIKE Skills Trainer, Ganon Baker.